How Can You Qualify For Joint Personal Loans?

 - Consequences For Defaulting

-With joint personal loans it is crucially important that both parties stay in good favor with each other and agree to carry their fair share of the burden.
+With joint personal loans, such as from Forward Lend, it is crucially important that both parties stay in good favor with each other and agree to carry their fair share of the burden.
 If one party starts to fall behind and not fulfill their part of the agreement, then the other party must pick up the slack before the loan defaults.

 Because both parties signed the same legal documents, they will equally be held accountable, even in the cases of borrower’s divorcing or the death of a borrower.
 Whether both borrowers are involved or not, the consequences of loan default will be shared.
 This is the case even if repayment responsibilities are not shared.